Skip to Content

 Kornfeld Law Secures Two Multimillion-Dollar Settlements for Wrongful Death Claimants

-Kornfeld Law of Seattle is known as one of the region’s premier wrongful death law firms.
+Kornfeld Law of Kirkland is known as one of the region’s premier wrongful death law firms.
 We are able to professionally handle cases and ensure they progress smoothly while also showing our clients genuine compassion that makes the whole situation less painful.
 It is with much pride that we are able to announce we recently settled two wrongful death claims, each for multimillion-dollar amounts.

 Wrongful Death Police Shooting by City of Auburn